Table of Contents

 Print a Catchy Flyer

 They might seem old fashioned, but flyers are a fast and effective way to build a list of SMS subscribers.
-You don’t need software or other advanced tech services to implement this idea.
+You don’t need an SMS software or other advanced text messaging API services to implement this idea.
 Simply print out a catchy flyer that includes a strong “call to action” for subscribers to join your list.

 As with any method, you can offer people discounts, coupons, and “VIP access” or anything specific to your business.
 For example, if you own a dog store, offer your customers a free dog grooming service upon joining your VIP SMS list.